- The F-1 Economic Hardship Work Authorization is a type of off-campus work authorization granted by USCIS for severe economic need.

 - Such circumstances might include the death or severe financial loss of the student's financial sponsor, devaluation of the currency in which the student's funding for study is held, huge medical bills, etc.

-- The student must be in good academic standing and have been enrolled full-time for one year (two semesters).
+- The student must be in good academic standing and have been enrolled full-time in F-1 status for one year (two semesters).

 - The student has demonstrated that acceptance of employment will not interfere with the student's carrying a full course of study.